HemulGM/DelphiOpenAI/README.md

 ❗*This is an unofficial library.
 OpenAI does not provide any official library for Delphi.*

+### Compatibility
+Also, the library is compatible with the following AI APIs (tested):
+- OpenAI Azure
+- DeepSeek
+- YandexGPT
+- Qwen
+- GigaChat

+and other compatible with the OpenAI API.

+### Table of contents

 - [What is OpenAI](#what-is-openai)
 - [Installation](#installation)
 - [Usage](#usage)